arizvisa/ida-minsc/_sources/install.rst.txt

 or extracted into IDA's user directory.
 The repository is located at the referenced github url [:ref:`1<install-clone-references>`].
-On the windows platform, IDA's user directory is located at ``%APPDATA%/Roaming/Hex-Rays/IDA Pro`` whereas on the Linux platform it can be found at ``$HOME/.idapro``.
+On the windows platform, IDA's user directory is located at ``%APPDATA%/Roaming/Hex-Rays/IDA Pro`` whereas on Linux or MacOS it can be found at ``$HOME/.idapro``.
 If the user is not sure of the path that IDA's user directory is located at, they can simply execute the following at the IDAPython prompt to output the correct path:

 .. code-block:: python